Code-Institute-Submissions/Milestone-Project-100/README.md

 * The inspiration behind this project was based on the resume mini project that I created while completing the User Centric module.
 * I received advice from my mentor Aaron Sinnott
-* I also received help from the Code Institute Mentoring team who helped me when I had errors which I could not fix myself
+* I also received help from the Code Institute tutoring team who helped me when I had errors which I could not fix myself